 When it’s time to put up the decorations you’ll be digging into boxes that haven’t been opened since last year.
 Not by you anyways.
 Check the boxes over for any entry holes that weren’t there previously.
 This would indicate rodents have set up housekeeping inside.
 Insects can get into closed boxes easily without leaving any sign.
 Keep an eye out for eggs and crawling or flying insects as you sort through your decorations.
 It’s best if you did this outdoors.
 Once you’re sure nothing is living in the boxes, then bring them in.

-Our Recommendation: Store your holiday decorations in plastic bins with tight fitting lids.
+Store your holiday decorations in plastic bins with tight fitting lids.
 Try to find a location other than the garage or crawl space where you can safely keep them.
 The closet of a guest room is ideal.
 Under bed storage boxes on wheels are also a good option.